zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/introduction/introduction.md

 ## Objectives
-In this workshop, you will learn the following in Oracle Integration:
+In this workshop, you will learn the following:
-- Create Connections and Integrations
+- Create Connections and Integrations in OIC
-- Create an ERP Purchase Order, and track how that event triggers an integration flow
+- Capture ERP Purchase Order events and orchestrate the data to a target database table

 ## Prerequisites
 This lab assumes you have the following: